 Graduate Program - Application Procedure

-The Computer Science department wishes to attract outstanding applicants.
+The Computer Science department (CSC) wishes to attract outstanding applicants.
 Before beginning the application process, we ask that you note several items intended to improve your overall experience.

 - Transcripts (except N.C.
 State transcripts) must be uploaded by the applicant and conform to the department's specifications.

 Applicants for graduate study are expected to be prepared for successful graduate study at the time of admission, with a strong background in math and computer science.
 The subjects we believe are necessary for success in our graduate program are:

 - Mathematics: calculus (2 or 3 semesters), probability and statistics (typically at a junior or senior level), and discrete math.
 A course in linear algebra can also be helpful.

 - Programming and algorithmic thinking: 2 semesters of objected-oriented programming (Java, C++, or the like), and a course in data structures.
 A course in algorithm analysis / automata theory is worth considering.